VagrantAISystem/tessera/README.md

 ## Installation

-Currently Tessera is pre-alpha software at best, if you want to try it out
+Currently Tessera is pre-alpha software at best, if you want to try it out you can simply clone this repo down and run `docker-compose up`.
+That will get you going albeit with no persistent storage.
+Alternavitely if you have the following software installed and configured you can run Tessera using gunicorn:

+1. Redis
+2. RabbitMQ
+3. Postgres
+4. Celery

+You can then run tessera using the command:
+`gunicorn --config gunicorn.conf tessera:app`

+## Configuration

+I will write configuration documentation when Tessera has stabilized a bit, for now you can use the config.py file as a reference.